Travz08/hackathon-term2/README.md

  Wireframes of the design are found

 https://www.figma.com/file/V8bdWj5CHC5O9nt57Jeox3Uo/Pawsome

 ## Deployment
-Our web application was deployed using Heroku, and can be found here [Travis to insert].
+Our web application was deployed using Heroku, and can be found here: http://pawesome.herokuapp.com/.
+Admin access is available upon request.

 ## Source Code Management